CodeWithNous/Nous/Documentation/Functions/EXIT.md

 <sub>Authored by the Nous team</sub>

-Usage: `EXIT`
+Usage: `EXIT | (<file>)`

 The EXIT function is used to stop the execution of a script.
 It must be present at the end point of a file in order to ensure the Nous interpreter stops running the script when intended.
-Additionally, it can be used to stop a script prematurely.
+It can also be used to stop a script prematurely.
+Additionally, if a script is running as a background process via the `RUN` function's `async` flag, a file path can be specified to stop the execution of the specified script.

 Example:
 ```